Frequently Asked Questions

 server.js

-creates the client instance needed to interact with the Twilio API.
+creates the client instance needed to interact with the Twilio API.<!-- DEPTH: Missing explanation of what happens when client initialization fails and connection testing approach (Priority: Medium) -->

-Create the MMS Sending Logic: We'll encapsulate the Twilio sending logic in an asynchronous function for better organization and error handling.
+Create the MMS Sending Logic: Encapsulate the Twilio sending logic in an asynchronous function for better organization and error handling.
 Add this function within

 server.js